-The emergency department assesses and treats people with serious injuries and those in need of emergency treatment.
-It's open 24 hours a day, 365 days of the year.
+The emergency department assesses and treats people with major trauma, serious injuries and those in need of emergency treatment.
+It's open 24 hours a day, 7 days a week, 365 days of the year.

 The emergency department is sometimes referred to as casualty, accident and emergency or A&E. If an ambulance is needed you can call 999, the emergency phone number in England.